cs50-romain/Match-MakingBazaar/README.md

+# IMPORTANT
+This little program is for funsies and only written to practice implementing a heap in a program.
+As of 12/13/23 that's pretty much all I needed it to do.
+Maybe some day I will add a server and give the ability to register and actually level... again could be fun and this project will stay as something for funsies.... funsies!

 # Match-MakingBazaar

 Match-MakingBazaar is a command-line multiplayer game matchmaking system designed to bring a seamless and competitive gaming experience.
 The application utilizes a max-heap to efficiently match players based on their skill levels, ensuring fair and engaging matchups.